Partial flag incidence algebras: Introduction

 \

-{\bf Acknowledgments:} The author would like to give a special thanks to Nick Proudfoot for many helpful discussions and suggesting the existence of the formula in Theorem \ref{KLpolymain} which motived all this work.
-The author is also grateful to the University of Oregon, Centro di Ricerca Matematica Ennio De Giorgi, and Hokkaido University for their hospitality during which some of this work was conducted.
-For helpful contributions the author would also like to thank Will Traves, David Joyner, David Phillips, Graham Denham, Michael Falk, Sergey Yuzvinsky, Hal Schenck, Ben Young, Ben Elias, Takuro Abe, Hiroaki Terao, Masahiko Yoshinaga, Joseph Kung, Thomas Zaslavsky, Laura Anderson, Victor Reiner, June Huh, Francesco Brenti, and Emanuele Delucchi.
+{\bf Acknowledgments:} The author is grateful to the University of Oregon, Centro di Ricerca Matematica Ennio De Giorgi, and Hokkaido University for their hospitality during which some of this work was conducted.
+For helpful contributions the author would also like to thank Will Traves, David Joyner, David Phillips, Graham Denham, Michael Falk, Sergey Yuzvinsky, Hal Schenck, Takuro Abe, Hiroaki Terao, Masahiko Yoshinaga, June Huh, and Emanuele Delucchi.